Arthritis (osteoarthritis) is a term used to describe inflammation of the joints.

 - encourage joint/tissue repair

-How can you and your vet manage your horse?
+How can you manage your horse?

 - You may need to adjust his work routine.
 Regular light exercise and turn out helps stimulate joints, improving the health of cartilage and reducing fluid build up during box rest.